Ii–V–I progression

-The ii–V–I progression ("two–five–one progression") (occasionally referred to as ii–V–I turnaround, and ii–V–I) is a common cadential chord progression used in a wide variety of music genres, including jazz harmony.
+The ii–V–I progression ("two–five–one", occasionally referred to as the ii–V–I turnaround) is a common cadential chord progression used in a wide variety of music genres, including jazz harmony.
 It is a succession of chords whose roots descend in fifths from the second degree (supertonic) to the fifth degree (dominant), and finally to the tonic.
 In a major key, the supertonic triad (ii) is minor, and in a minor key it is diminished.
 The dominant is, in its normal form, a major triad and commonly a dominant seventh chord.
 With the addition of chord alterations, substitutions, and extensions, limitless variations exist on this simple formula.